When switching over to using a natural perfume, you may notice the scents fade quicker compared with synthetic fragrances…

 Line Your Dresser Drawers

-Line your drawers with tissue paper then spray with perfume to make your clothes smell amazing!
+Line your drawers with tissue paper then spray them with a little perfume to make your clothes smell amazing.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.